Dynasty Warriors: Godseekers: Development

-The game was first announced in April 2016, under its Japanese name Dynasty Warriors: Eiketsuden Development had started in 2015, and was 70% complete as of the game's announcement.
+The game was first announced in April 2016, under its Japanese name Dynasty Warriors: Eiketsuden.
+Development had started in 2015, and was 70% complete as of the game's announcement.
 The game was created out of developer Omega Force's desire to create a game of a different genre than the action-based musou games of the Dynasty Warriors series, something that hadn't been done since the early 2000s Dynasty Tactics games.
 The game was released in Japan in August 2016 for the PlayStation Vita, PlayStation 4, and PlayStation 3 video game consoles.
 In November 2016, it was announced that the game would be released in English regions as well, albeit only on the Vita and PS4 platforms.
 The game is scheduled for release in North America on January 31, 2017, and in Europe on February 1, 2017.

 Reception

 In the game's first week of sales, it was the fifteenth best-selling game in Japan, it sold 6,084 copies of the PlayStation 4 release of the game.
 PlayStation 3 and Vita sales were not released due to not charting in the top 20.

+In addition to its initial Japanese sales performance, Dynasty Warriors: Godseekers received mixed reviews from critics.
+On the review aggregator site Metacritic, the game holds an overall 'mixed or average' critic score across platforms, with a Metascore around 70 and an average user score of approximately 6.6/10, indicating a divided reception from both reviewers and players.

+Critics generally praised the game's attempt to shift the traditional Dynasty Warriors formula into a tactical, turn-based format, appreciating the accessibility of its grid-based combat and the bonus of character progression systems.
+However, many reviews also noted that while the strategic elements were a fresh change, the game lacked deeper tactical complexity and sometimes suffered from repetitive gameplay, a slowed pace compared to other strategy RPGs, and an underwhelming story presentation.

+Overall, Godseekers was seen as a competent but not standout title within both the Dynasty Warriors series and the broader tactical RPG genre, appealing mainly to franchise fans or players interested in a lighter strategy experience rather than hardcore SRPG enthusiasts.